zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: I think his views have diverged by now.
 There was [that story where he was advising Sam Altman, EAs are going to kill your company](http://archive.today/2025.10.06-003842/https://www.wsj.com/tech/ai/the-real-story-behind-sam-altman-firing-from-openai-efd51a5d).

 **CM**: Okay, just to circle all the way back around.
-Because I want to, you know, make sure I understand.
+Because I want to make sure I understand.
 I think it's good for me to get inside the mindset.
 Let's take that one _Overcoming Bias_ blog post. that you think its so important.

 **ZMD**: Yeah, so, I'd rather not do this live.
 I'd rather just send you the—I'm a lot, I'm a lot dumber in real time.